0xDBFB7/covidinator/documents/notes/Biology.md

  There's a 10k resistor on the near-side ADC.

- What we really need is an exact copy of this board, but with two RF amps, AC-coupled diode detectors on both sides, much faster ADCs, and a CPWG that's as short as possible.
+ What we really need is an exact copy of this board, but with two RF amps, AC-coupled diode detectors on both sides, much faster ADCs, better PGAs, and a CPWG that's as short as possible.

+Y'know, a retrofit board could be done.
+Cut the two into two, stick one between...

  Anyhow, later.
 We'll do the run again and see if we get some better data.